linkerd/linkerd2/doc/getting-started.md

 Afterwards, check out the [Using Conduit to debug a service](/debugging-an-app) page, where  we'll walk you through how to use Conduit to investigate poorly performing services.

 > Note that Conduit v{{% latestversion %}} is an alpha release.
-Conduit will automatically work for most protocols.
-However, applications that use WebSockets, HTTP tunneling/proxying, or protocols such as MySQL and SMTP, will require some additional configuration.
-See [Adding your service to the mesh](/adding-your-service) for details.
+It is capable of proxying all TCP traffic, including WebSockets and HTTP tunneling, and reporting top-line metrics (success rates, latencies, etc) for all HTTP, HTTP/2, and gRPC traffic.

 ____